devops-revanth/linux-blogs/cmarhcim2000509l70zuxf5db.md

 | Developer Morale | High — team worked closely and iteratively |
 | Delivery Style | Incremental — working features released often |

----

 The team started seeing results much faster.
 ShopSmart was growing steadily — but now they faced **new challenges**…

 > “We can build fast — but deployment is slow.
 Ops teams are overloaded.
 Bugs pop up in production.
 What if we automate this?”

 That’s when **DevOps** came into the picture.

-Awesome!
 Let’s continue the **ShopSmart journey**, where the team evolves from Agile to **DevOps** — because fast development alone wasn’t enough.
 Deployment was still painful, and collaboration between devs and ops needed help.

----

 ## ⚙️ DevOps – The Bridge Between Dev & Ops